 Key Highlights

 - Despite near-term challenges, the medium- to long-term outlook remains positive.
-Over the short term, investment in the construction industry may be driven by government spending in the infrastructure sector.
+Over the short term, investments in the construction industry may be driven by government spending in the infrastructure sector.

-- The African construction industry is the target destination for most large economies because of accruing benefits, such as the availability of natural resources, huge investment opportunities in energy and infrastructure, cheap labor, and a fast-growing consumer market.
+- The African construction industry is the target destination for most large economies because of several benefits, such as the availability of natural resources, tremendous investment opportunities in energy and infrastructure, cheap labor, and a fast-growing consumer market.

 - The country also has a beneficial business environment that includes favorable economic development policies, rising commodity prices, continued progress in the fight against corruption, and the adoption of democratic governments.